gpvicomm/gp-m2-plugin/README.md

-# Global Payments ViComm Magento module
+# GpViComm Magento module

-This module is a solution that allows Magento users to easily process payments with Global Payments ViComm.
+This module is a solution that allows Magento users to easily process payments with GpViComm.

 ## Download and Installation